17 Best Pink Sand Beaches in the World

 6. Pink Beaches of Barbuda

 The most romantic beaches in Barbuda are tinted a Valentine-rose.
-Famous 17 Mile Beach is particularly dreamy, offering couples a serene, often secluded spot to soak up the rays.
-Clear aqua water laps the blushing shore, which is tinged pale pink, especially near the spot where gentle waves crest the shore.
+Famous 17 Mile Beach is particularly dreamy, offering couples a serene, often secluded spot to soak up the rays on one of the world's best pink sand beaches.
+Clear aqua water laps the blushing shore, which is tinged pale pink, especially near the spot where gentle waves crest the sand.

 Located just north of Antigua, this lovely little isle also boats an impressive variety of marine life to explore by snorkeling or scuba diving through the crystal-clear and calm Caribbean Sea (to the southwest) or slightly rougher Atlantic Ocean (to the east).